Shamsaine/system_user_creation_and_management/README.md

 - Passwords are stored in `/var/secure/user_passwords.csv` with permissions set to `600` (readable only by the file owner).

+In conclusion, this project focuses on automating the creation and management of Linux users and groups using a Bash script.
+By handling tasks such as setting up home directories with appropriate permissions, generating secure random passwords, and logging all actions, the script provides a comprehensive solution for system administration.
+Additionally, it demonstrates best practices in error handling and secure storage of sensitive information.
+This project is crucial part of my development as a DevOps engineer, as it equiped me with essential skills in scripting, system automation, and user management.
+Mastery of these skills not only enhances my ability to maintain and secure systems but also prepares me for more complex tasks in DevOps, where efficiency and reliability are paramount.

 This work is part of the HNG internship program.
 To be a part of the amazing and exciting projects, visit  https://hng.tech/internship or https://hng.tech/hire for more information and opportunities